iredmail/docs/en_US/iredmail-easy/2-iredmail-easy.best.practice.md

 #### Custom settings for official plugins but not enabled by iRedMail

-If you have custom settings for plugin which is not enabled by iRedMail
+If you need to enable some Roundcube official plugin which is not enabled by iRedMail Easy:
-Easy:

 * Add shell commands like below in `/opt/iredmail/custom/roundcube/custom.sh` (Note: replace `<plugin>` by the real plugin name):